yzyii/luashitacast/README.md

 /lightningres /lres /thunderres /tres - toggles Lightning Resistance set on/off.

 [Special Commands]
 /warpme         - equips a warp cudgel and uses it after 30 seconds and locks equipment.
                   use /lock to unlock again.
+/addmp [number] - adds a set amount of mp to decide usage of the IdleMaxMP sets for use when eating food or other +mp effects.
+                  type /addmp without a number to display the current value.
 ```

 ## Additional Commands for RDM: